How To Test Ductile Iron for Quality

 Destructive testing

 Destructive testing is carried out to analyze the point at which a sample of the material or a component made from it fails.
-These tests deform or destroy a material so as to find out how it performs under different loads and determine its limits in terms of toughness, strength, flexibility, and hardness.
+These tests deform or destroy a material to find out how it performs under different loads and determine its limits in terms of toughness, strength, flexibility, and hardness.

 Here are five common destructive testing methods.